 You say “As both Marx and Keynes point out, capitalism is not chiefly about production for consumption but rather increasing capitalists’ wealth.
 It’s not C-M-C’ in a barter economy with money as a veil as classical and neoclassical economics assumed but rather M-C-M’ (money for the sake of more money) in a monetary economy as Marx and Keynes analyzed.”

 This is a good example of the abysmal scientific level of economics.
-Both Marx’s and Keynes’ profit theory is provably false (2014; 2011).
+Both Marx’s and Keynes’s profit theory are provably false (2014; 2011).
 Both approaches are scientifically worthless.
-But for agenda pushing, they are good enough and they still have some entertainment value in political sitcoms or economics blogs.
+But for agenda-pushing, they are good enough and they still have some entertainment value in political sitcoms or economics blogs.

 The Classicals called themselves Political Economists and Adam Smith developed his economic theory in order to support his political agenda.
 This is not how science proceeds.
 A genuine scientist tries to figure out how the economy works.
 His goal is the true theory — not less, not more.
 A genuine scientist refrains from agenda pushing.

 All this is the exact opposite of what economists actually do.
 Neither Walrasians, nor Keynesians, nor Marxians, nor Austrians have the true theory.
-In fact, what they have developed thus far is scientific junk.
-Yet this does not hinder them to pester the world with ill-founded proposals/advice and to feed their students with theories/models that a provably false.
+In fact, what they have developed thus far is proto-scientific garbage.
+Yet this does not hinder them to pester the world with ill-founded proposals/advice and feeding their students with theories/models that a provably false.